magento/pwa-studio/pwa-devdocs/src/tutorials/work-with-graphql/index.md

 In the code, the component imports the GraphQL query from the `countries.gql.js` file and makes a request using `useQuery()` from the `@apollo/react-hooks` library.

-Create an `index.js` file under `src/components/Countries` that exports the Countries components from the directory.
+Next, create an `index.js` file under `src/components/Countries`.
+Add the following content to export the Countries component from the directory.

 ```js
 // src/components/Countries/index.js